About Me

 What I do

 Broadly, I use mathematical tools to answer questions related to infectious diseases.
-I am in the sixth year of my PhD at UC Berkeley in Computational Biology, where I am co-advised by Dr. Joe Lewnard and Dr. Mike Boots.
+I have just completed my PhD at the University of California, Berkeley in Computational Biology, where I was co-advised by Dr. Mike Boots and Dr. Joe Lewnard.
 Before coming to Berkeley for graduate school, I graduated from the University of Chicago with a BS in Computational and Applied Mathematics.
 There I had the opportunity to work under Dr. Sarah Cobey on modeling B Cell selection.

 Why I do it